NFDI4BIOIMAGE/training/_sources/authors/robert_haase.md

 Blog post about why we should license our work and what is important when choosing a license.

-Tags: Licensing, Research Data Management
+Tags: Licensing, Research Data Management, Include In Dalia

 Content type: Blog Post